cdcasey/theatrical/README.md

 * An actor can view production info and rehearsal calendar
 * A director can schedule a rehearsal based on actor availability
 * A director can make changes to the rehearsal schedule
+* A director can send out SMS notifications to actors as needed